alsoamit/fragments/Readme.md

 ]
 ```

 By default, you have a button for closing the modal.
-The objects in the above array will create two more buttons in the modal.
+The objects in the above array will create two more buttons in the footer of the modal.